Medical Care

 How Friends and Family Can Help With Your Doctor Visit

-It’s not uncommon, though, for patients to be so upset or even frightened by a doctor visit that they can’t absorb what they’re being told, or the subject may be one they’re not familiar with.
-In either case, that means they won’t be learning as much as they could from the physician.
+At any age, itΓÇÖs crucial that you not only look after your health with doctor visits and self-care, but itΓÇÖs also essential that you learn the most from those visits.
+As people get older, and usually have several health conditions, itΓÇÖs even more important.
+ItΓÇÖs not uncommon, though, for patients to be so upset or even frightened by a doctor visit that they canΓÇÖt absorb what theyΓÇÖre being told, or the subject may be one theyΓÇÖre not familiar with.
+In either case, that means they wonΓÇÖt be learning as much as they could from the physician.

 Making the Best Decisions With Your Doctor